senny/cabbage/README.md

     $ cd e-max
     $ ./scripts/install.sh

+## Bundles

+e-max fundamental organization are bundles.
+You can eneable and disable the configuration on a per bundle basis.
+The bundles live in e-max/bundles.
+The active bundles are configured in your ~/.emacs.d/init.el file in the `e-max-bundles` variable.
+The following bundles are supported currently:
+* ergonomic (use ergonomic keybindings to use emacs more efficently)
+* accessibility (make emacs behave the way you expect it and get distractions out of the way)
+* git (git handling with magit)
+* lisp (to write elisp)
+* python (to write python)
+* projects (simple projects management stuff)

+### Your Bundles are welcome too!

+if you got a peace of emacs functionality, that you think might be usefull for other people, please package it up in a bundle and open a pull-request.

 ## Contributing

 The project is under active development and we are always looking for assistance.